zeyadelganainy/finance-tracker-api/docs/QUICK_SETUP_AUTH.md

 ## ??
 Troubleshooting

-### "Auth:Secret is required"

-Set the `Auth__Secret` environment variable in App Runner with your Supabase JWT secret.
+### "Unable to obtain configuration from..."

+The API is trying to fetch JWKS from Supabase.
+Check:
+- `Auth__Issuer` is set correctly in environment variables
+- Your API can reach `https://sltityabtomzdavnlinv.supabase.co` (no firewall blocking)
+- HTTPS is enabled (JWKS requires HTTPS)

 ### "User is not authenticated"

 Check that:
 - Token is included in `Authorization: Bearer <token>` header
 - Token is not expired (check `exp` claim)
-- JWT secret in API matches Supabase project
+- Token was issued by correct Supabase project

 ### Migration fails with "UserId cannot be null"